 Please submit an application with all supporting documents online by the deadline.

 Required supporting documents:

 - Privacy Notice Statement: a copy of the document signed by the candidate within the last six months.

-- Proof of citizenship: a copy of the candidate’s passport or national identity document with valid dates.
+- Proof of citizenship: a copy of the candidate’s passport or national identity card with valid dates.
 Documents not accepted as proof of citizenship are: driver’s license, permanent residence card, work permit, student card, health card, birth certificate or baptism certificate.
 The national identity card must contain all of the information in either English or French, in addition to the national language of the country/territory.
 Otherwise, a copy of the valid passport must be provided.
 Candidates from countries/territories that do not issue national identity cards must provide copies of their valid passports.
 For candidates from Taiwan, a copy of the candidate’s travel document or official identity card and proof of household registration in Taiwan must be provided.
 The country/territory of citizenship/identity selected in the online application form must be the same as the country/territory of the proof of citizenship/identity.

-- Letter of intent from the applicant: a letter in English or French from the candidate explaining the nature of studies or research to be undertaken; the rationale for study in Canada and for the choice of institution, program and supervisor; and how the proposed program of study or research will relate to their future career (maximum one page).
+- Letter of intent from the applicant: a letter in English or French from the candidate explaining the nature of research to be undertaken; the rationale for study in Canada and for the choice of institution, program and supervisor; and how the proposed research will relate to their future career (maximum one page).

 - Proof of full-time enrolment: a short letter in English or in French from the home institution, on official letterhead, dated within the last six months.
 This letter must confirm that the candidate is currently enrolled in a full-time program and will continue to be enrolled upon their return.
 Copies of transcripts, a student card or letter of admission are not acceptable (maximum one page).